Grunge: Peak of influence

 The band Soundgarden's album Badmotorfinger and the band Alice in Chains' album Dirt, along with the band Temple of the Dog's self-titled album, a collaboration featuring members of Pearl Jam and Soundgarden, were also among the 100 top selling albums of 1992.
 The popular breakthrough of these grunge bands prompted Rolling Stone to nickname Seattle "the new Liverpool".
 Major record labels signed most of the prominent grunge bands in Seattle, while a second influx of bands moved to the city in hopes of success.
 The grunge scene was the backdrop in the 1992 Cameron Crowe film Singles.
 There were several small roles, performances, and cameos in the film by popular Seattle grunge bands including Pearl Jam, Soundgarden, and Alice in Chains.
 Filmed in and around Seattle in 1991, the film was not released until 1992 during the height of grunge popularity.

 The popularity of grunge resulted in a large interest in the Seattle music scene's perceived cultural traits.
 While the Seattle music scene in the late 1980s and early 1990s in actuality consisted of various styles and genres of music, its representation in the media "served to depict Seattle as a music 'community' in which the focus was upon the ongoing exploration of one musical idiom, namely grunge".
-The fashion industry marketed "grunge fashion" to consumers, charging premium prices for items such as knit ski hats and plaid shirts.
+The fashion industry marketed "grunge fashion" to consumers, charging premium prices for items such as knit ski hats and tartan shirts.
 Critics asserted that advertising was co-opting elements of grunge and turning it into a fad.
 Entertainment Weekly commented in a 1993 article, "There hasn't been this kind of exploitation of a subculture since the media discovered hippies in the '60s".
 Marketers used the "grunge" concept to sell grunge air freshener, grunge hair gel and even CDs of "easy-listening music" called "grunge light".
 The New York Times compared the "grunging of America" to the mass-marketing of punk rock, disco, and hip hop in previous years.
-Ironically the New York Times was tricked into printing a fake list of slang terms that were supposedly used in the grunge scene; often referred to as the grunge speak hoax.
+Ironically, the New York Times was tricked into printing a fake list of slang terms that were supposedly used in the grunge scene; often referred to as the grunge speak hoax.
 This media hype surrounding grunge was documented in the 1996 documentary Hype!.
 As mass media began to use the term "grunge" in any news story about the key bands, Seattle scene members began to refer to the term as "the G-word".